 However, this interaction has a few built-in assumptions, and it’s at the core of why beginner LLM users struggle:

-This is fine at McDonalds.
-But with Prompt Engineering, you’re dealing with an AI, not a human.
+This is fine at McDonalds where you're dealing with logical people, but with Prompt Engineering, you’re dealing with an AI, not a human.
 So the types of assumptions you can make are going to be different.

 Machines don’t come with shared experiences or an ability to ask clarifying questions unless you specifically instruct them to.
 That’s why the quality of the AI’s response often depends on the quality of your prompt.
 The clearer and more specific you are, the more accurate and useful the output will be.